UPDATE: Abstract selection notifications were emailed on Tuesday, July 2:

 The 2019 abstract submittal period has closed.
-On July 1, 2019 (expected), CASQA will email selection results (both selected and not-selected) to the primary speakers of technical presentations, the poster-only presenters, and the submitters of panels, forums, roundtables, and training workshops.
+On July 2, 2019, CASQA emailed selection results (both selected and not-selected) to the primary speakers of technical presentations, the poster-only presenters, and the submitters of panels, forums, roundtables, and training workshops.

 Important 2019 Updates to the Abstract Submittal Process